rogerhu/compsci_guides/Minimum-Knight-Moves.md

 > **Review** the code by running specific example(s) and recording values (watchlist) of your code's variables along the way.

 - Trace through your code with an input to check for the expected output
-- Catch possible edge cases and off-by-one errorS and verify the code works for the happy and edge cases you created in the “Understand” section
+- Catch possible edge cases and off-by-one errors and verify the code works for the happy and edge cases you created in the “Understand” section

 ## 6: E-valuate

 > **Evaluate** the performance of your algorithm and state any strong/weak or future potential work.

-Time Complexity: O(xy)
+* **Time Complexity:** O(xy), where (x, y) are the coordinates of the target.
 <br>
-Space Complexity: O(xy)
+* **Space Complexity:** O(xy), where (x, y) are the coordinates of the target.